SCEP (Simple Certificate Enrollment Protocol): Complete Guide

 Certificate Authority (CA) and Certificate Template

-Certificate Authority (CA) is the entity that is responsible for certificate management for a Public key Infrastructure (PKI) by playing an instrumental role in validating the identity of a user, device, or website before issuing digital certificates.
+A Certificate Authority (CA) is the entity responsible for certificate management for a Public Key Infrastructure (PKI) by playing an instrumental role in validating the identity of a user, device, or website before issuing digital certificates.

 A certificate template is another important piece of the 802.1X ecosystem, as it contains the rules and policies that are applied when a CA issues a certificate to a client.
-A certificate template will also include important information, such as the cryptographic algorithms used, the validity period of the certificate, and the user role defined as per company policies to determine what level of access is to be granted to the client.
-The strength of your network, therefore, to a great degree, is dependent on the way your certificate template is designed.
+A certificate template will also include important information, such as:

-With SecureW2, creating a certificate template is very easy and allows you the flexibility to customize the template to meet your needs as per your organization’s policies.
-Certificate template management of SecureW2 also gives you the flexibility to design the templates as per the requirements and attributes defined by the MDM that your company uses, as our solution is designed to integrate with all major MDM vendors.
+With SecureW2, creating a certificate template is simple and gives you the flexibility to customize it to meet your organization’s policies.
+SecureW2 certificate template management also gives you the flexibility to design templates based on the requirements and attributes defined by the MDM your company uses, as our solution integrates with all major MDM vendors.

 SCEP Shared Secret

-A Shared Secret is a case-sensitive password entrusted between the SCEP server and the Certificate Authority (CA).
+A shared secret is a case-sensitive password entrusted between the SCEP server and the certificate authority.
 This shared secret verifies the CA with the right server for signing certificates.
-With SecureW2’s solution, the device presents the shared secret to our Managed PKI, and then the certificate enrollment happens on the device.
+With the SecureW2 JoinNow Dynamic PKI, the device presents the shared secret to our managed PKI, and then the certificate enrollment takes place on the device.

 SCEP Certificate Request

-Once the SCEP gateway is set up and the Shared Secret is shared between the SCEP server and CA, you can create and distribute a configuration profile that will allow managed devices to auto-enroll for certificates.
+Once the SCEP gateway is set up and the server and CA exchange the shared secret, you can create and distribute a configuration profile that will allow managed devices to auto-enroll for certificates.
 The device will send a certificate enrollment back through the SCEP gateway to the CA. Once authenticated, a signed certificate will be deployed onto the device.

 SCEP Signing Certificate

 Most MDMs require you to upload a SCEP signing certificate, signed by the CA issuing certificates, that includes the entire certificate chain (signing certificate, Intermediate CA, Root CA).
-SecureW2 makes it easy to create a signing certificate in SecureW2.
-Just select the CA issuing certificates, and a PKCS12 file will be generated for you to upload into your MDM.
+SecureW2 makes it easy to create a signing certificate within our platform.
+Just select the CA that issues the certificates, and a PKCS12 file will be generated for you to upload to your MDM.

 SCEP Device Enrollment Process